Table of Contents

 If there’s one exercise every woman should hit on the daily its hip thrusts.
 But for some reason, a lot of ladies who lift shy away from them.
 That’s why SpotMeGirl has put together this ultimate guide to the most posterior popping move out there.

 You heard us right, girl.
 No matter how many squats, split lunges, kickbacks, or step-ups you do, you’re still missing out.
-Hip thrusts are hands down the most effective exercise there is for glute activation.
+Hip thrust exercises are hands down the most effective movement there is for glute activation.